Good afternoon! My trade was triggered during the morning Asia trading session as EUR/JPY made a low around 131.72 and hitting my orders at 131.80.

 Half of my position was closed for a profit and I adjusted my stop on my remaining position to breakeven to create a risk-free trade.
 Unfortunately, that was it for the rally as the Yen gained strength across the board and brought EUR/JPY back to its current levels around 131.30 and stopping my trade out.

 So, a nice trade to start out the week.
 Let’s see if I can get another one in….stay tuned!

 Trade Idea: 2009-05-11 17:07

-Usually, I have the 4 hour chart up, but I zoomed down to the 1 hour timeframe to give a clearer picture on what’s going on.
-The pair has been on a fast rally since hitting 125.00 a few weeks ago, and testing 130.00 last week.
+Usually, I have the 4-hour chart up, but I zoomed down to the 1-hour timeframe to give a clearer picture of what’s going on.
+The pair has been on a fast rally since hitting 125.00 a few weeks ago and testing 130.00 last week.
 We can clearly see a retracement down into the Fibonacci retracement area drawn on the chart.
-Stochastics are indicating oversold conditions on the 1 hour chart, and are indicating near oversold conditions on the 4 hour chart.
+Stochastics are indicating oversold conditions on the 1-hour chart, and are indicating near oversold conditions on the 4-hour chart.
 I’d like to wait to see if the pair hits the 61% Fibonacci level before jumping back in long.

 So, my trade idea is based mostly on technicals as the trend has been higher on this pair.
 Also, sentiment has been focused on that the economy may be getting “less worse.”
 Regardless of how bad it is out there, as long as it is no longer falling off a cliff, investors seem to want to buy in on that alone.

 I will go long at the 61% Fibonacci area and target previous highs.
 Here’s what I am going to do: